Quick Picks

 • Group size: single cup, two cups, or a full carafe.
 A bigger brewer only helps if you actually pour that much.

-• Cleanup burden: pods, paper filters, grounds, carafes, and grinder brush-out all change the morning routine.
+• Cleanup burden: pods, paper filters, grounds, carafes, and press cleanup all change the morning routine.

 • Packing shape: if it cannot live in the camp tote, it will stay home after the first awkward trip.